conduktor/conduktor-docs/docs/platform/guides/configure-chargeback.md

 ## Overview

-Chargeback feature allow organizations to track and allocate costs/usage associated with Kafka resources to different teams or departments based on their data consumption and processing, facilitating cost accountability and management.
+Chargeback allows organizations to track and allocate costs/usage associated with Kafka resources to different teams or departments based on their data consumption and processing, facilitating cost accountability and management.

 As of now, the tracked metrics are:
 - Service Accounts produced bytes